ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_DecodeVinValuesExtended.md

 Ƭ **DecodeVinValuesExtendedResults**: `Object`

-Objects returned in the NhtsaResponse 'Results' array of DecodeVinValuesExtended endpoint
+Single object found in the `Results` array of `DecodeVinValuesExtended` endpoint response.

-**`Alias`**

-DecodeVinValuesExtendedResults

 #### Type declaration